Lewis-Allen-2001/Week9-Project/social-media-app/README.md

 Conclusion
 This assignment was a valuable learning experience that allowed me to develop essential skills in full-stack development.
 Despite the challenges I faced, I was able to achieve a functional social media application that meets many core requirements.
 Moving forward, I plan to revisit the features I could not implement, particularly focussing on real-time functionalities and improving my database management skills.
 Overall, I am proud of the progress I've made and look forward to further refining this project.

+P.S: Click on Friendface in the header for a easter egg :D